All Episodes

 He knows he can get the media to blame them.

-He knows he can get Debbie Blabbermouth Schultz and the people over at DNC to join him.
+He knows he can get Debbie Blabbermouth Schultz and the people over at the DNC to join him.

-So he's figuring that if they don't go along and help him destroy it, he'll do it anyway, and then blame it on them.
+So he's figuring that if they don't go along and help him destroy it, he'll do it anyway and then blame it on them.

-Because he knows, and we know, that the Republicans will be attacked by the media, and they'll have a difficult time dealing with it, particularly if at the same time the media, as I mentioned, is doing a puff piece or two on some Republicans who agree with Obama.
+Because he knows, and we know, that the Republicans will be attacked by the media and they'll have a difficult time dealing with it, particularly if at the same time the media, as I mentioned, is doing a puff piece or two on some Republicans who agree with Obama.

-Let's let's leave it to them.
+Let's leave it at them.

 You simply trash your own party and its leaders.